vhouchouas/membership-scripts/README.md

 * The `files` directory contains the files which will end up on the server
 * The `tests` directory contains the non regression tests.
 * The `scripts` directory contains the scripts to perform a release
+* The `slack-agenda-app` directory is a git submodule.
+See its [README](https://github.com/Zero-Waste-Paris/slack-agenda-app/blob/main/README.md) for more info

 How to adapt this code if you are from another NGO
 ==================================================